Mansplaining: Origin and usage

 The term mansplaining was inspired by an essay, "Men Explain Things to Me: Facts Didn't Get in Their Way", written by author Rebecca Solnit and published on TomDispatch.com on 13 April 2008.
 In the essay, Solnit told an anecdote about a man at a party who said he had heard she had written some books.
-She began to talk about her most recent, on Eadweard Muybridge, whereupon the man cut her off and asked if she had "heard about the very important Muybridge book that came out this year"—not considering that it might be (as, in fact, it was) Solnit's book.
+She began to talk about her most recent, on Eadweard Muybridge, whereupon the man cut her off and asked if she had "heard about the very important Muybridge book that came out this year," not considering that it might be Solnit's book, which in fact it was.
 Solnit did not use the word mansplaining in the essay, but she described the phenomenon as "something every woman knows".

 A month later the word appeared in a comment on the social network LiveJournal.
 It became popular among feminist bloggers before entering mainstream commentary.
 Solnit ascribed the phenomenon of mansplaining to a combination of "overconfidence and cluelessness".
 Lily Rothman, of The Atlantic, defined it as "explaining without regard to the fact that the explainee knows more than the explainer, often done by a man to a woman".
 Solnit later published Men Explain Things to Me (2014), a collection of seven essays on social issues and human rights themes.
 Women, including professionals and experts, are routinely seen or treated as less credible than men, she wrote in the title essay, and their insights, or even legal testimony are dismissed unless validated by a man in some countries.
 She argued that this was one symptom of a widespread phenomenon that "keeps women from speaking up and from being heard when they dare; that crushes young women into silence by indicating, the way harassment on the street does, that this is not their world.
 It trains us in self-doubt and self-limitation just as it exercises men's unsupported overconfidence."

 In 2010, it was named by the New York Times as one of its "Words of the Year".
 The word was nominated in 2012 for the American Dialect Society's "most creative word of the year" honor.
 In 2014 it was added to the online Oxford Dictionaries.